mozilla-l10n/documentation/products/appstores/new_release_ios.md

 * Track the file in both Langchecker and Stores apps.

 This document assumes that you have set up the system as explained in [this document](../../config/setup_l10ndrivers_vm.md), so aliases like `lang_update` are available, repositories are already cloned in `~/mozilla/repositories`, Atom is available and includes the syntax highlighter for LANG files.

-**IMPORTANT:** Remember to run `gitup` before you do anything.
-If you run the command in the middle of the work, don’t forget to go back to the branch (it will checkout `master` for all repositories).
-Then remember to run the `app/scripts/update_shipping_locales.py` script in the `~/mozilla/git/stores_l10n/` directory, as stores_l10n is used to keep track of which locales ship in each version of supported apps (Firefox for Android/iOS, Focus for Android/iOS).
-In fact as a general rule, you should periodically run this script - especially before starting to work on stores_l10n.

 ## Create the .lang file for the new release